dashcommunity/guides/create_blog_post.md

 ##### About this document

 Anyone is welcome to create and host a blog entry here.
-Why?
-You will get paid to do so.
+You may get paid, per this [proposal](https://dashcommunity.github.io/proposal-dash-community/).
 Follow the steps below to create and post your entry.

 ### Create Your Entry
 1. Navigate to the [blog repository](https://github.com/dashcommunity/blog)